AnyChart/docs.anychart.com/Gantt_Chart_NEW/Project_Chart.md

 To learn how to configure connectors, see the [Elements: Connectors](Elements#connectors) section.

 Please note that a task can have several predecessors, but only one successor.
 Also, a task can be at the same time a successor to one task or tasks and a predecessor to another.
-All these nuances are demonstrated in the sample below:
+All these nuances are illustrated by the sample below, which visualizes the following dependencies between tasks:

-{sample :height 220}GANTT\_NEW\_Project\_Chart\_07{sample}

-Here, the following dependencies are shown:

 * Task 1 (predecessor) &#8594; Task 2 (successor): `"finish-start"`
 * Task 2 (predecessor) &#8594; Task 5 (successor): `"start-start"`
 * Task 3 (predecessor) &#8594; Task 4 (successor): `"finish-finish"`
 * Task 4 (predecessor) &#8594; Task 5 (successor): `"start-finish"`

-This is how they are set:
+{sample :height 220}GANTT\_NEW\_Project\_Chart\_07{sample}

 ```
 // create data